 - Bookmarks—Zooms and pans the map to a collection of preset extents that are saved in the map.

-- Measurement tools—Provides tools to measure distance and area in the map.
+- Measurement tools—Provides tools to measure distance and area in the map and find and convert coordinates.

 - Disable scroll—Prevents the map from zooming when app users scroll.